mlfoundations/open_clip/README.md

 #### ViT-g/14 224x224

-A ViT-H/14 with a 76.6% top-1 ImageNet-1k zero-shot was trained on JUWELS Booster.
+A ViT-g/14 with a 76.6% top-1 ImageNet-1k zero-shot was trained on JUWELS Booster.
 See model details here https://huggingface.co/laion/CLIP-ViT-g-14-laion2B-s12B-b42K

 This model was trained with a shorted schedule than other LAION-2B models with 12B samples seen instead of 32+B. It matches LAION-400M training in samples seen.
 Many zero-shot results are lower as a result, but despite this it performs very well in some OOD zero-shot and retrieval tasks.

+#### ViT-B/32 roberta base

+A ViT-B/32 with roberta base encoder with a 61.7% top-1 ImageNet-1k zero-shot was trained on stability.
+See model details here https://huggingface.co/laion/CLIP-ViT-B-32-roberta-base-laion2B-s12B-b32k
+This is the first openclip model using a HF text tower.
+It has better performance on a range of tasks compared to the standard text encoder, see [metrics](https://huggingface.co/laion/CLIP-ViT-B-32-roberta-base-laion2B-s12B-b32k/blob/main/unknown.png)

 #### YFCC-15M